Wendell Wise Mayes Jr.: Career

 Mayes was a radio broadcasting and cable television executive for fifty years.
 He and his family owned radio stations in the Texas cities of Austin, Brownwood, Fort Worth, Midland, Snyder and Victoria and in Oklahoma City, Oklahoma. with controlling interests in Pioneer Broadcasting Company, Midland Broadcasting Company, and Independence Broadcasting Company.
 All were founded by his father, Wendell Mayes, and colloquially referred to as the "Wendell Mayes Stations" and operated jointly out of Austin, Texas.
 His cable interests were in Hereford, Corsicana, and Snyder, Texas, and Pauls Valley and Choctaw, Oklahoma.
-In 1973 he and his radio station KNOW, a member of the Pioneer Broadcasting Company, in Austin received the George Foster Peabody Award, one of the most prestigious awards in broadcasting, for programming, including editorials Mayes wrote and delivered.
+In 1973 he and his radio station KNOW, a member of the Pioneer Broadcasting Company, in Austin received the George Foster Peabody Award, one of the most prestigious awards in broadcasting, for programming, including editorials Mayes wrote and delivered on the civil rights and racial dynamics of drug law liberalization.
+Also in 1973, Mayes was responsible for creating and endowing the Texas Broadcast Education Foundation, the scholarship foundation associated with the Texas Association of Broadcasters.

 He held leadership positions with the Texas Association of Broadcasters (President, 1964) and the National Association of Broadcasters (Director 1969-73, Vice-Chairman 1971-73).
 The Texas Association named him the 1978 Pioneer Broadcaster of the Year.
 The Texas Association of Broadcast Educators selected Mayes as Broadcaster of the Year in 1989 and honored him with a scholarship in his name with a dinner at the Texas Governor's Mansion in 2001.
 Other past business activities included the Brownwood Coca-Cola Bottling Company, the Del Rio Holiday Inn and directorships at Texas Commerce Bank, Austin, Citizens Savings and Loan, Midland and KLBJ AM-FM in Austin.
 Mayes was inducted into the Texas Radio Hall of Fame in 2002.